Photo by Shutterstock

 It costs $5 to enter the lottery online and winners pay a $7 fee for the permit.

 If camping isn’t your style, the Havasupai Lodge is an eight-mile hike from the trailhead, in the town of Supai.
 Havasu Falls is an additional two miles from there.
 And while the campground closes in December and January, the lodge will be open year-round starting in 2020.
-Lodge reservations for 2020 open on June 1, 2019, and are not as competitive as the campground, which is more popular due to its proximity to the falls.
+Lodge reservations are not as competitive as the campground, which is more popular due to its proximity to the falls, and are open for 2020 now.
+Reservations for 2021 will likely open on June 1, 2020.

 Try to avoid the monsoon season between June 1 and September 30.
 A flood in July 2018 closed the trail for almost six weeks.
-Permit rates for this year will be released in January.
+Permit rates for every year are released in January; in 2020 permits cost $100 per night from Monday through Thursday, and $125 per night from Friday through Sunday, with a three-night minimum stay.

 Even day hikers need permits on the trail (and others in the area), and in peak season—May 1 to November 1—they’re only available through a lottery system.
 The system currently allows 100 day hikers and 60 people on overnight trips daily.